 The inside of the handle around the pivot screw is lined with steel plates for wear resistance, which is a nice touch; the notched edges of these plates add a touch more grip to the handle’s flare and on the top of the handle, right where your thumb sits when you’re whittling.

 It’s a very positive system and locks the blade rigidly when in use.
-Opening is slick and fast too; the thumb studs are large enough to catch easily, and you can very quickly get the blade out with one hand.
+The opening is slick and fast too; the thumb studs are large enough to catch easily, and you can very quickly get the blade out with one hand.

-Overall this is an extremely well made knife, with all the parts fitting together neatly and the lock functioning very well.
-At this price – expect to pay around $180 (For the latest prices and discounts, check here) – you expect real quality, and the Benchmade 940 delivers it.
+Overall this is an extremely well-made knife, with all the parts fitting together neatly and the lock functioning very well.
+At this price – expect to pay around $180 – you expect real quality, and the Benchmade 940 delivers it.

 Verdict: An excellent design that does exactly what you need a folder to do.
-With one of these in your pocket you’re ready for just about anything.
-(For the latest prices and discounts, check here).
+With one of these as your pocket knife you’re ready for just about anything.
+For the latest prices and discounts, check here.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.